megzjudge/favmovies/README.md

 # Favourite Movies

-Megan Judge's personal list of favourite films and series — a static site with no build step, no framework, and no backend.
+Personal list of favourite films and series — a static site with no build step, no framework, and no backend.

 ## What it is